momosetti/flixflex/README.md

 # FlixFlex

 A movie app built with Next.js and TailwindCSS using Firebase for authentication.
+## Features

+- Search movies or TV shows
+- View movie or TV show details
+- View the top-rated movies and TV shows
+- Watch trailers for movies or TV shows
+- Log in using Firebase

 ## Deployment

-The project is deployed on Vercel at the following link: https://flixflex-app.vercel.app To test the app use the following credentials to login:
+The project is deployed on Vercel at the following link: https://flixflex-app.vercel.app To test the app use the following credentials to log in:
 email: `demo@example.com`
 password: `Demo2023!`